Best of the

 The Manchete selection was made by a group of critics, historians and researchers, which explains why some of the most popular movies like the 1950s chanchadas (musical comedies), comedian Mazzaropi's works and those of contemporary Trapalhões never made the cut.
 On the other hand the list includes little-known gems from the beginning of the century like Humberto Mauro's Tesouro Perdido and Adhemar Gonzaga's Barro Humano.

 The movies were chosen by movie experts Alberto Shatovsky, Antônio Moniz Vianna, Dejean Magno Pellegrin, Ely Azeredo, Fernando Albagli, Geraldo Queiroz, Gil Azevedo Araújo, José Lino Grünewald, Jurandir Noronha, Michel do Espírito Santo and Valério de Andrade.
 Many of them have dedicated their lives to the films, collecting them, writing about them and sometimes making them themselves.
+For a more up to date list, specifically dealing with Brazilian cinema of the 2010's, you should check out the latest Brazilian movies at The Vore.
+They focus on art house cinema from Brazil & many other Southern-American countries.

 1. Ganga Bruta (Rough Gangue) by Humberto Mauro (1933).
 Just one of several classics left by the pioneer director from the little town of Cataguases in the State of Minas Gerais.
 Mauro has also directed such classics as Brasa Dormida (Reposing Ember) and Descobrimento do Brasil (The Discovery of Brazil)